tc387/chreg/README.md

 seed value = random # seed (positive integer)

-tag value = yes or no (yes: The code assign tags to ions with zero tags; no: The code does not assign tags to ions with zero tags).
+tag value = yes or no (yes: The code assign unique tags to inserted ions; no: The tag of all inserted ions is "0")

+group value = group-ID, inserted ions are assigned to group group-ID.
+Can be used multiple times to assign inserted ions to multiple groups.

+onlysalt values = flag qcation qanion. flag = yes or no (yes: the fix performs only ion insertion/deletion, no: perform acid/base dissociation and ion insertion/deletion qcation, qanion = value of cation/anion charge, must be an integer (only provide if flag = yes)

 Examples

-fix 1 all charge_regulation 3 3 3 3 2.7 1 2 3 4
+fix 1 all charge_regulation 7 3 3 4 4 1 2 3 4

-fix chareg all charge_regulation 7 3 3 4 4 1 3 2 4 lb 0.7 temp 1.0 nevery 200 nexchange 200 seed 123 rxd 2 tempfixid fT
+fix chareg all charge_regulation 7 3 3 4 4 1 3 2 4 lb 1.0 nevery 200 nexchange 200 seed 123 rxd 5 tempfixid flang tag yes

+fix chareg all charge_regulation 0 0 0 4 4 0 0 2 4 tempfixid flang tag yes onlysalt yes 2 -1

 Description